jcdehart/NEXRAD_qpe_process/doc/howtorun_radxbeamblock.md

 # RadxBeamBlock
-This document describes the application that uses elevation data to estimate the amount of blockage a radar will see.
+RadxBeamBlock takes elevation data near a radar to estimate the amount of beam blockage that will occur.

 ## Prerequesites
 The following items are required: